 - Surgeon must remove the entire uterus (no “stump”); otherwise, ovarian hormone exposure can cause uterine bacterial overgrowth and pyometra (infection of the remaining uterus tissue).
 Thus, the surgical incision will be larger than with an ovariohysterectomy.

 - Mammary tumors are the only significant health risk remaining after a hysterectomy.
 Fifty percent of mammary tumors are malignant in dogs.
 Owners must stay alert to this possibility of mammary tumors as their dog ages.

 - Should still be confined away from males for the full three weeks of the heat cycle, to reduce the risk of injury from the attempted act of breeding and sexually transmitted diseases.
 Heat cycles generally will occur every six to nine months.

 - Removal of testicles.
-No sperm, no pregnancy.
+Not able to father a litter of puppies.
 Typically won’t mate, but some neutered males still engage in mating behaviors.

 - Eliminates risk of testicular cancers and benign prostatic hypertrophy (enlarged prostate).

 - Reduces risk of prostatitis (infection of prostate).

 - Can reduce inter-male aggression but does not reliably eliminate all.